Riga: Diplomacy at the Belarus Embassy

 Normally, in a discussion or negotiation of this kind, I defer to my conciliatory and agreeable diplomatic style.
 Now I needed to take quite a different stance and display an attitude and a tone that I anticipated would earn respect in this part of the world.

 So, with narrowed eyes, an insolent visage and a firm, insistent, almost hard-edged tone, I responded, “No!
 No!
 No!”
 (Maybe I even said ‘nyet.’
 I don’t remember.)

 “No!
 You told me to get a letter of invitation and I have complied.
 You never said I needed a letter from every city on my itinerary.
 No!
 I will not get them.
 No, I will not get them!
 (Just in case he didn’t understand me the first time.)
-And, I expect you to grant me the Visa!”
+And, I expect you to grant me the Visa!
+Now!”
 (I held my breath.)

 It worked!
 The young putz picked up the phone, had a brief chat with someone I suppose was his superior and then said to me, “OK.
 I can give you a Visa for eight days.”

 Gloriousky!
 How fortunate am I!
 Eight whole days!

 At this point I just kept my mouth shut!
 Well, almost.
 I couldn’t resist the temptation to announce, “Aren’t you happy that I will be spending my US Dollars in your country?”
 Finally, I cracked the ice a bit with this momzer.
 Then he complained, “Yes, but I cannot spend my Rubles in your country.”

 I thought but didn't say, "Who would want his Rubles?
 10,000 (yes, ten thousand) Belarus Rubles converts to One Whole US Dollar. один доллар.
 Who would want them?")

 As every successful diplomat knows, "Never miss an opportunity to keep your mouth shut."